Volsinii: Volsinii novi

 Attic red-figure calyx-krater, c.
 460–450 BC, from Orvieto (the Niobid Krater).

-The Romans, when they took Volsinii, razed the town, and compelled the inhabitants to migrate to another spot.
-(Zonaras, l. c.)
 This second, or Roman, Volsinii (sometimes called Volsinii Novi - New Volsinii) continued to exist under the Empire.
 It was the birthplace of Sejanus, the minister and favorite of Tiberius.
 Juvenal (x.
 74) alludes to this circumstance when he considers the fortunes of Sejanus as dependent on the favor of Nursia, or Norsia, an Etruscan goddess much worshipped at Volsinii, into whose temple there, as in that of Jupiter Capitolinus at Rome, a nail was annually driven to mark the years.
 According to Pliny, Volsinii was the scene of some supernatural occurrences.
 He records that lightning was drawn down from heaven by king Porsenna to destroy a monster called Volta that was ravaging its territory.
 Even the commonplace invention of hand-mills, ascribed to this city, is embellished with the traditional prodigy that some of them turned by themselves.